Celebrating India's Republic Day with Vande Mataram

 Hemant Kumar and Lata Mangeshkar’s composition from the 1952 movie Anandmath is also famous.
 I remember hearing this song often during parades and ceremonies.
 ARR’s masterpiece “Maa Tujhe Salaam” was released in the late 90s and captivated the nation.
 It still ranks in the top 5 Rahman songs in my library.

-The version I present is set to Raag Brindavani Saarang, originally sung by Pt Vishnupant Pagnis (of the Sant Tukaram fame) over 100 years ago.
-I discovered this gem from Parrikarji’s archives.
-It has captivated my imagination ever since.
+This version I present is set to Raag Brindavani Saarang, originally sung by Pt Vishnupant Pagnis (of the Sant Tukaram fame) over 100 years ago.
+Considering this was banned as a protest song, I’m sure recording and performing this took courage.